pylayers/pylayers/_sources/manual/slab.txt

     A slab is a sandwich (list) of one or several material with an associated thickness

-The material database is store in a simple ASCII .ini file as well as the slab database.
+The material database is stored in a simple ASCII .ini file as well as the slab database.

 To instantiate a Slab object it is required to provide both the information of